Daily coronavirus cases surge above 10,000 in Italy for first time | Health

 Italy has registered 10,010 new coronavirus infections over the past 24 hours, the health ministry said on Friday, the highest daily tally since the start of the country's outbreak and up from the previous record of 8,804 posted on Thursday.
 The ministry also reported 55 COVID-related deaths, down from 83 the day before and far fewer than at the height of the pandemic in Italy in March and April when a daily peak of more than 900 fatalities was reached.

-The number of people in intensive care with the virus has risen steadily.
-It stood at 638 on Friday, up from 586 on Thursday and compared with a low of around 40 in the second half of July.
+The number of coronavirus sufferers in intensive care continued to rise, reaching 638 on Friday from 586 on Thursday and compared with a low of around 40 in the second half of July.
 Italy was the first country in Europe to be slammed by COVID-19 and has the second-highest death toll in the continent after Britain, with 36,427 fatalities since the outbreak flared in February, according to official figures.

+The number of swabs carried out over the past 24 hours fell to 150,377 from the record 162,932 registered on Thursday.
+The Italian government on Tuesday imposed new restrictions on gatherings, restaurants, sports and school activities in an attempt to slow the surge of infections.

+However, some experts said the measures were too limited and some local leaders have since announced more aggressive action for their regions.
+On Thursday, Campania, which is centred on the southern city of Naples, ordered all its schools to close for two weeks, while the regional leader Vincenzo De Luca said on Friday he would impose a curfew on the night of Oct.
+31 to prevent the virus spreading at "stupid" Halloween parties.